 Plastic Surgery Services of Fredericksburg introduces EXPAREL® PAIN MANAGEMENT.
-Our board certified plastic surgeons, Dr. Heppe and Dr. Bautista, are always researching ways to improve the patient’s experience, and both doctors feel this new product will significantly enhance post operative comfort.
+Our board certified plastic surgeons, Dr. Heppe, Dr. Bautista, and Dr. Aflaki are always researching ways to improve the patient’s experience, and both doctors feel this new product will significantly enhance post operative comfort.

 What is Exparel?®

 EXPAREL® is a slow-release analgesic that is injected into the new-surgical incision upon completion of the procedure.
 EXPAREL® can minimize post-operative pain and maximize comfort up to 72 hours.

 Being pain-free without the necessity of opioid drugs would certainly be of interest to a lot of people that do not like taking drugs or do not like the “drugged” feeling.
 For those unable to take opioid drugs this is wonderful news.
 Maximize pain relief without the need for catheters or pumps which are bulky and cumbersome.